QuestingQueerly/nonmonogamy-project/Process/Journal.md

 The two examples I gave were economic competition and biological competition. *CGoL* and *GoL* are about moral/micro-economic competition, but let's take a look at different kinds of biological competition and see if they connect with my analyses of these games so far.

-Here's a screenshort of a graphic developed by Natasha Gownaris of Gettysburg College's environmental studies department:
+Here's a screenshot of a graphic developed by Natasha Gownaris of Gettysburg College's environmental studies department:

 ![Biology competition mechamisms - Gettysburg College](<Images - Ideation/Mechanisms of competition in biology - Ecology for All - Gettysburg College.png>)